kristofg/rifec/README.txt

 rifec.pl is a standalone program that receives images from Eye-Fi cards and stores them to disk.

-It works great with my Pro X2 card running firmware 4.2172 (4.2139 worked fine as well).
+It works great with my Pro X2 card running firmware 4.5022 (4.2172 and 4.2139 worked fine as well).
 I have not tested other versions, but feedback from people who have is welcome.

 It runs mainly on Linux, but making it run on other Unix variants should be trivial.
 It is written in Perl, uses some CPAN modules, and